JagarYousef/cloudflare-captcha/README.md

 ### How to make it more secure? <br>
 * Create your own text-over-image backend because the used free one has the captcha text value in its url!<br>
 * Save the token to a database to use it later or to use it as a session token.
+* Find your own better way to encrypt and generate the token
 <br>

+### Limits
+* You cannot control `DOM` in Cloudflare, so I was not able to use `Canvas` to generate `Base64` image data and I didn't want to pass the Captcha value just as a String in the HTML, that is why I used an external API to generate the image.

 #### NOTE:
 This has been submitted as a participation in <strong>Cloudflare Summer Challenge</strong>